Fine Map of the African Continent, Based on the First Modern Map of Africa

 One of the most distinct toponyms is Elephantophagi, near what is today the Congo.
 This refers to a tribe discussed by Strabo and Pliny who supposedly hunted and ate elephants and traded their hides and tusks across Africa.

-At sea, the water is engraved in aesthetically pleasing zig-zag lines.
+At sea, the water is carved in aesthetically pleasing zig-zag lines.
 A large ship is joined by a merman and a swan.

 Henrich Bunting was a Protestant theologian and teacher born in Hanover, in what is now Germany.
 He attended the University of Wittenberg and graduated in 1569.
 He then began work as a preacher but caused some controversy with his teachings; he was dismissed from appointments in both Lemgo and Goslar.